 Splunk (SPLK) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the maker of software that helps companies collect and analyze internal data had gained 7.04% over the past month, outpacing the Computer and Technology sector's gain of 4.75% and the S&P 500's gain of 2.97% in that time.
+Coming into today, shares of the maker of software that helps companies collect and analyze internal data had gained 10.05% in the past month.
+In that same time, the Computer and Technology sector gained 2.81%, while the S&P 500 gained 1.43%.

-Wall Street will be looking for positivity from SPLK as it approaches its next earnings report date.
-This is expected to be March 4, 2020.
+Investors will be hoping for strength from SPLK as it approaches its next earnings release, which is expected to be March 4, 2020.
 The company is expected to report EPS of $0.96, up 3.23% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $783.94 million, up 26.02% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $783.94 million, up 26.02% from the year-ago period.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Within the past 30 days, our consensus EPS projection remained stagnant.
-SPLK is currently a Zacks Rank #2 (Buy).
+SPLK currently has a Zacks Rank of #3 (Hold).

-In terms of valuation, SPLK is currently trading at a Forward P/E ratio of 72.36.
-This represents a premium compared to its industry's average Forward P/E of 49.76.
+Digging into valuation, SPLK currently has a Forward P/E ratio of 74.42.
+This represents a premium compared to its industry's average Forward P/E of 53.96.

-We can also see that SPLK currently has a PEG ratio of 2.32.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Internet - Software industry currently had an average PEG ratio of 2.54 as of yesterday's close.
+Investors should also note that SPLK has a PEG ratio of 2.38 right now.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+Internet - Software stocks are, on average, holding a PEG ratio of 2.71 based on yesterday's closing prices.

 Click to get this free report